phamtrongthang123/run_on_my_laptop/README.md

 # Whisper Runner
 This is the real README to run whisper on my laptop.
+Originally from ExecuTorch repo [here](https://github.com/pytorch/executorch/blob/main/examples/models/whisper/README.md)

 ## Build
 First, git clone so that the cmake link and all other paths are ready